 Forger is yet another new 3D sculpting app designed for use on iPad or tablet.
-With 9 different brushes (standard, clay, soften, pinch, etc.), it allows the import and export of 3D models in OBJ format.
+With nine different brushes (standard, clay, soften, pinch, etc.), it allows the import and export of 3D models in OBJ format.

 Forger is compatible with iPad, iPhone, and iPod Touch, even if it is obviously on a large screen.
 Therefore, it’s an iPad that this kind of tool finds its full potential.
-Forger is a digital sculpture application for artist who wants to be able to sculpt anywhere.
+Forger is a digital sculpture application for an artist who wants to be able to sculpt anywhere.

-Featuring an intuitive multitouch interface, various warp brushes, the ability to import / export OBJ files, and various other tools, now thanks to forger you can sketch ideas wherever you go.
+Featuring an intuitive multitouch interface, various warp brushes, the ability to import/export OBJ files, and various other tools, now, thanks to Forger, you can sketch ideas wherever you go.

 You can save your scenes in the internal format and use the popular OBJ file format to import and export new models or base meshes.

-There are many brushes to choose from: standard, clay, flatten, move, smooth, punch, inflate, layers and masks.
+There are many brushes to choose from standard, clay, flatten, move, smooth, punch, inflate, layers, and masks.
 You will always find the one you need for each task.
 Each brush has an alternative mode that does even more!

 Forger: Advantages and disadvantages

-- It’s designed by artists for artists
+- It’s designed by artists for artists.

-- It’s ideal for beginners in 3D sculpture who can’t handle the complexities of desktop software
+- It’s ideal for beginners in 3D sculpture who can’t handle the complexities of desktop software.

 - Intuitive multi-touch interface